 Digestive system problems.
-They are like Gastroparesis, a condition which requires eating a healthier diet and eating smaller but frequent meals in order to alleviate it.
+They are like Gastroparesis, a condition that requires eating a healthier diet and eating smaller but frequent meals in order to alleviate it.
 Other complications are constipation, diarrhea, and nausea.
 All may be treated with medication from a health care facility.
-For example, lactulose prescription can be enough to treat constipation.
+For example, a lactulose prescription can be enough to treat constipation.

 Renal problems.
 Most of the problems that affect the renal system are infections and nerve impairments among others.
 In order to treat, such, specific medications can be vital.
-For example, appropriate antibiotic regimen can be prescribed by a doctor to combat the very infections.
+For example, an appropriate antibiotic regimen can be prescribed by a doctor to combat the very infections.
 Regarding nerve problems, anticholinergic drugs can be used together with other forms of therapy.

 Sexual problems.
 These problems are psychologically devastating for almost anyone.
 However, there are drugs like sildenafil (Viagra) and tadalafil among many others that can be important in restoring sexual function.
 Women may be recommended to use vaginal lubricants if they have any complications.

 The most common contributor to diabetic foot pain is a nerve problem called Peripheral Neuropathy.
 This problem is caused by poor blood glucose control.
 If you have diabetes you should check your feet regularly.
 The check-up will include checking the following :